SolidRusT/srt-inference-solution/docs/OPERATIONS.md

 ## Complete Removal

+This solution has been designed to be fully destroyable with a single command.
 To completely remove all resources:

 ```bash
 terraform destroy